kpetremann/mqtt-exporter/README.md

 #### Get the metrics on Prometheus

-See below an example to scrape the metrics and relabel the prefix zigbee_ to sensor_:
+See below an example of Prometheus configuration to scrape the metrics and relabel the prefix zigbee_ to sensor_:

 ```
+scrape_configs:
   - job_name: mqtt-exporter
     static_configs:
       - targets: ["mqtt-exporter:9000"]